YAML schema (full)

 memory | string[] | no | Component-level memory entries. |

-children | Component[] | no | Nested components.
-Child selectors are scoped to the parent’s subtree. |
+children | (Component | ComponentRef)[] | no | Nested components.
+Child selectors are scoped to the parent’s subtree.
+Entries may be inline definitions or $ref reference objects. |

 Selector semantics